hanzoai/.github/profile/README.md

 # Hanzo

-Hanzo is a Techstars- and NVIDIA-backed applied AI Lab, AI Cloud, and AI Team building frontier models and scalable, open infrastructure for the intelligent economy.
+Hanzo is a Techstars and NVIDIA-backed applied AI Lab, AI Cloud, and AI Team building frontier models and scalable, open infrastructure for the intelligent economy.

 We develop state-of-the-art LLMs, diffusion models, and agent systems — deployable anywhere, from GPU clusters to edge swarms.